CarlosMendez1997Col/Evaluate-climate-change-using-ArcGIS-Pro/README.md

-# Evaluate climate change projections using GIS
+# Evaluate climate change using ArcGIS API for Python and ArcGIS Maps SDK for JavaScript

 ## Description

-Evaluation of the `Climate Change Models (GCM)` CCCma-CanESM2, MOHC-HadGEM2-ES and MIROC-MIROC5, using Arcgis for Python.
+Evaluation of `Climate Change Projections ` of the Global Climate Models (GCM) CCCma-CanESM2, MOHC-HadGEM2-ES and MIROC-MIROC5, using Arcgis for Python and ArcGIS Maps SDK for JavaScript.

-Each section is described below:
+Each chapter is described below:

-1. The first section shows how to Geoprocess NetCDF files and convert them to CRF (Cloud Raster Format).
+1. The first chapter, shows how to Geoprocess NetCDF files and convert them to CRF (Cloud Raster Format).

-2. The second section evidences how to analyze trends and patterns in multidimensional data.
+2. The second section, explain how to analyze trends/patterns in multidimensional data.
+Also, calculate results using the following tools: Generate Multidimensional Anomaly, Generate Trend Raster and Predict Using Trend Raster.

-3. The third section shows how to create animations and timelines of climate data.
+3. The third section, shows how to create animations and timelines of climate data using the `19 Bioclimate Projections of WorldClim` using ArcGIS Maps SDK for JavaScript.

 4. The fourth and final section shows how to convert and export multidimensional data to tables and shapefile formats.

 ## Prerequisites and libraries

+### ArcGIS API for Python

 ```python
 import arcpy